 Until the day my doctor threatened to perform a ceremony in a hospital room after an illness brought on my labor six weeks before our due date.
 My doc was very traditional and assumed my mom would be disappointed if he had to tie an umbilical cord before we ever tied the knot.
 So, after a stern doctor’s order to, “Get married!” and a few phone calls, I was discharged from the hospital and standing on our rental home’s brown marble carpet, in my nicest denim pregnancy romper dress, with my Just-Home-From-Work Groom beside me.
 Before us stood a forever friend who also happened to be a registered notary, plus the caterer and florist for the evening.
 Beside us was my sis and bro-in-law, bearing their very own wedding rings for us to exchange because we couldn’t afford our own.
 Behind us stood another of my dearest and best, there for both support and her photography skills.

-And as we looked at each other and each answered, “I do,” to those two questions required, the journey of love continued…
+And as we looked at each other and each answered the two questions required with our own, “I do’s,” the journey continued…

 And our baby boy came into this world five weeks later and we were overjoyed.
 And, more than a little overwhelmed.
 We bought our first house right down the road from my sister and settled into living our first year of life both as a married couple and as parents.
 It was equal parts beautiful and frightening and every bit as hard as it sounds.
 But, we worked equally as hard to make our house a home and our life make some kind of sense.

-And, between the two of us, we did nearly all we could do to destroy our marriage.
-Yet, somehow, through it all, we managed to still laugh.
+And, between the two of us, we did everything you could do to destroy a marriage.
+Yet, somehow, through it all, we managed to laugh.
 And, more surprisingly, began to enjoy each other and the life we were making.

 And, Y’all… right here is where I’d love to end this and write that our marriage finally did become the fairy tale after that long, hard year.
 The truth is, though, there’s no such thing.
 And so, for much of the following thirteen-ish years, our marriage limped along pretty lifelessly.
 It sputtered way more than it sparkled and it tore down much more than it built up.
-We’d fight, then faint, then gasp for air, then knock each other out, then live in peace only to fight another day.
-Because we were living way more for the glory of ourselves than each other…
+We’d fight, then faint, then gasp for air, then knock each other out, then live to fight another day.
+We basically lived way more for the glory of ourselves than each other…

 Let alone, for Another.